header 1200

 Between 2009 and March 2025, at least nine states passed laws specifically addressing proof of citizenship.
-Most are not in force due to court decisions (see Summary of Case law below for details).
+Most are not in force due to court decisions.
 These laws do not all take the same approach.
 Some are clear that people already on the rolls are assumed to be citizens; a few ask the voter to provide proof at the time of registration; and most direct state officials – not the citizens - to verify citizenship, which means checking other data sources.
+Here is a link to a summary of all of these state voter ID laws.

 Laws requiring new registrants to show documentary proof of citizenship to register to vote: